alikureishy/DRL-Continuous-Control/README.md

 ### Episode step counts

-This graph makes sense since all episodes in this environment run for exactly 1001 iterations, before the agent gets scored for that episode.
+This graph makes sense since all episodes in this environment run for exactly 1001 steps each, before the agent gets scored for that episode.

 ![Episode Step-Counts][Episode-Step-Counts]